earthrise-media/mining-detector/README.md

 [Ghana mine map](https://earthrise-media.github.io/mining-detector/ghana-ashanti-2018-2020-v2.8.html) and [output dataset](data/outputs/44px_v2.8/mining_ghana_ashanti_v44px_v2.8_2017-2020.geojson).
 This was a test of the model's ability to generalize to tropical geographies outside of the Amazon basin, using the [44px v2.8 model](https://github.com/earthrise-media/mining-detector/blob/main/models/44px_v2.8_2021-11-11.h5).

-### Running the Code
+### Organization of the repository

 This repo contains all code needed to generate data, train models, and deploy a model to predict presence of mining in a region of interest.
-While we welcome external development and use of the code, subject to terms of an open [MIT license](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE), creating datasets and deploying the model currently requires access to the [Descartes Labs](https://descarteslabs.com/) platform.
+We welcome external use of the code subject to terms of an open [MIT license](https://github.com/earthrise-media/mining-detector/blob/eboyda-patch-1/LICENSE).

-#### Setup

-Model inference ran on Python 3.9 in the anaconda3-2022.05 environment with Tensorflow XX.X.

-#### Notebooks
+#### Running the code
-The system runs from three core notebooks.

-##### `create_dataset.ipynb` (requires Descartes Labs access)
-Given a GeoJSON file of sampling locations, generate a dataset of Sentinel 2 images.
-Dataset is stored as a pickled list of numpy arrays.

-##### `train_model.ipynb`
-Train a neural network based on the images stored in the `data/training_data/` directory.
-Data used to train this model is stored at `s3://mining-data.earthrise.media`.

-##### `deploy_model.ipynb` (requires Descartes Labs access)
-Given a model file and a GeoJSON describing a region of interest, run the model and download the results.
-Options exist to deploy the model on a directory of ROI files.
+As of the March 2024 updates, the code for model inference is in the [gee](https://github.com/earthrise-media/mining-detector/tree/main/gee) folder.
+The README there provides  instructions.

+Beyond that, it's a mixed bag of v1 and v2 code.
+It could use a reorganization.
+A notebook for generating training data is in the gee folder, while the training itself can be run from [notebooks/train_model.ipynb](https://github.com/earthrise-media/mining-detector/blob/main/notebooks/train_model.ipynb).
+Other tempting-sounding notebooks are likely obsolete and depend on the former Descartes Labs system.

-#### Data
+#### Data inputs
 - `data/boundaries` contains GeoJSON polygon boundaries for regions of interest where the model has been deployed.
 - `data/sampling_locations` contains GeoJSON datasets that are used as sampling locations to generate training datasets.
 Datasets in this directory should be considered "confirmed," and positive/negative class should be indicated in the file's title.

 #### Models
 The models directory contains keras neural network models saved as `.h5` files.
 The model names indicate the patch size evaluated by the model, followed by the model's version number and date of creation.
-Each model file is paired with a corresponding config `.txt` file that logs the datasets used to train the model, some hyperparameters, and the model's performance on the test dataset.
+Each model file is paired with a corresponding config `.txt` file that logs the datasets used to train the model, some hyperparameters, and the model's performance on a test dataset.

-The model `44px_v2.8_2021-11-11.h5` is currently the top performer overall, though some specificity has been sacrificed for generalization.
-Different models have different strengths/weaknesses.
-There are also versions of model v2.6 that operate on [RGB](44px_v2.6_rgb_2021-11-11.h5) and [RGB+IR](models/44px_v2.6_rgb_ir_2021-11-11.h5) data.
-These may be of interest when evaluating whether multispectral data from Sentinel is required.
+As of March 2024, the ensemble of models 3.2-3.7 [(48px_v3.2-3.7ensemble_2024-02-13)](https://github.com/earthrise-media/mining-detector/blob/main/models/48px_v3.2-3.7ensemble_2024-02-13.h5) is generating data for Amazon Mining Watch.

 ### License